fuzzypawzz/JMDK/README.md

 The source code is found in the src directory.

-### Framework agnostic architecture:
+### UI Architecture:

 This app is using the Vue.JS framework as rendering mechanism of the UI.

-The UI layer is built on the MVP (Model-View-Presenter) design pattern, which means that logic and state management is separated from the framework.
+The UI layer is built on the MVP (Model-View-Presenter) design pattern, which means that logic and state management is written in plain testable JavaScript objects which are kept separate from the views.

-The architecture means that it is easy to switch out the UI framework, from Vue.JS to React for example.

 ### Layers